 The integration of academics and co-curricular life are embodied in the design of the residential life program at Lyon.
 On-campus residence life is designed around small group living, with each residence area under the leadership of student Resident Directors and Resident Assistants.
 Group activities and programs to support personal development - with an emphasis on intellectual, social, emotional, physical, and spiritual growth - are a part of the residential life program.
-All residence halls and apartments offer wireless connections to the campus computer network and through it, e-mail, Internet and standard software applications.
+All residence halls and apartments offer wireless connections to the campus computer network and through it, e-mail and Internet access.